ARMmbed/greentea/README.md

 -- Generating done
 -- Build files have been written to: C:/temp/xxx/mbed-sdk-private/build/st-nucleo-f401re-gcc
 ninja: no work to do.

 ```

-Now we know our sources and tests are built correctly.
-We can now call test suite again and ask for target test.
+Now we know that our sources and tests are built correctly.
+We can now call the test suite again and ask for a target test.

-Please stay in the same directory (with mbed SDK) and execute below command:
+Please stay in the same directory (with the mbed SDK) and execute the below command:

 ```

 mbedgt --target=frdm-k64f-gcc,st-nucleo-f401re-gcc
 mbed-ls: detecting connected mbed-enabled devices...
 mbed-ls: detected K64F, console at: COM61, mounted at: E: